Hiram Monserrate: Expulsion from the New York State Senate

-Post-Senate political career
+Post-Senate political endeavors

-2010 State Senate special election

-The Queens Democratic Party withdrew its support for Monserrate's 2010 re-election bid on October 29, 2009.
-The party leadership supported Assemblyman Jose Peralta for the State Senate.
 Following Monserrate's expulsion from the Senate, Governor David Paterson called for a special election in the 13th Senate District to be held on March 16, 2010.
-Peralta won the special election, outpolling Monserrate 65 percent to 27 percent.

-2010 State Assembly election
+Monserrate was defeated by Jose Peralta.

-Monserrate filed petitions with the Board of Elections to be entered in the Democratic primary to fill the 39th Assembly District seat (Jackson Heights-Corona) vacated by Jose Peralta following his election to the State Senate.
+Also in 2010, Monserrate ran for the 39th Assembly District seat (Jackson Heights-Corona) vacated by Jose Peralta following his election to the State Senate.
 The Queens County Democratic Party endorsed community activist Francisco Moya for the seat.
-On September 14, 2010, Moya defeated Monserrate in the Democratic primary, 2,711 votes to 1,358 votes.
+On September 14, 2010, Moya defeated Monserrate in the Democratic primary.

-2016 Democratic District Leader election

-In June 2016, following his release from federal prison for mail fraud and mail fraud conspiracy, Monserrate attempted his third political comeback by seeking the unpaid elected position of Democratic District Leader for the 35th District in Corona and East Elmhurst.
-Monserrate ran against Democratic incumbent and community volunteer George R. Dixon.
-Despite having struggled to meet court-ordered financial obligations, Monserrate opened a campaign office and hired paid staffers.
-On September 13, 2016, Monserrate lost his bid for district leader by 57 votes.

-2017 New York City Council election

-In 2017, Monserrate ran for New York City Council in District 21.
-He was defeated by Francisco Moya in the Democratic primary, 55%-44%.
+Monserrate unsuccessfully ran for Democratic District Leader for the 35th District in 2016 and for New York City Council in District 21 in 2017.
+In 2018, he was elected to a Democratic district leader post.
+He ran for Assembly unsuccessfully in 2020 and 2022.

-2018 Democratic District Leader election

-In 2018, Monserrate again sought a district leader post in Queens.
-On September 13, 2018, he prevailed.

-2020 New York State Assembly candidacy

-In November 2019, Monserrate filed to run for New York State Assembly in District 35 in 2020 against incumbent Assemblymember Jeffrion L. Aubry.
-Monserrate lost to Aubry in the Democratic primary, 65-35%.

-2021 New York City Council election

-In February 2021, the New York City Council passed a local law by a 44-1 vote, barring former lawmakers from running for municipal office if they have been convicted of corruption.
-The law was reportedly targeted at Monserrate, who had announced his intent to again run against Moya and other candidates in the Democratic primary for his former seat on the New York City Council and was collecting campaign donations.
+In February 2021, the New York City Council passed a local law barring former lawmakers from running for municipal office if they have been convicted of corruption.
+The law was reportedly targeted at Monserrate, who had announced his intent to again run in the Democratic primary for his former seat on the New York City Council and was collecting campaign donations.
 Monserrate filed his nominating petition signatures the following month, but was blocked from receiving matching campaign funds by the city's Campaign Finance Board and from appearing on the ballot by the New York City Board of Elections.
 Monserrate filed a federal lawsuit, claiming that the law did not bar him from receiving matching donations and contending that keeping him off the ballot was unconstitutional.